Joanne World Tour: Stage

-Left.
+Top.
 Gaga and her dancers performing "Telephone" on moving platforms which the USA Today described as "tetris stages".
-Right.
+Bottom.
 The three inflatable lightning pods with video projection displays.

-Gaga confirmed in July 2017 that the stage design was completed and building was in progress.
-The stage was deemed by her as different than all the previous builds done for her tours.
-The singer also added that "lighting is a big thing this year" on the tour.
+Gaga confirmed in July 2017 that the stage design had been finalized and that construction was underway.
+She described the stage as different from those built for her previous tours.
+She also noted that lighting would play a major role in the production.
 The main stage was built in collaboration with Tait Inc. with production manager Robert 'Hydro' Mullin, and creative designer, LeRoy Bennett.
+Tait developed the stage at its rehearsal and design facilities in Lititz, Pennsylvania, where large-scale touring productions can be designed, constructed, and tested before going on the road.
+Gaga worked with the company during the development process as the concept moved from design to construction and rehearsal.

 It is 85 ft in width and is accompanied by two satellite stages and a b-stage.
 It consists of three moving platforms for staging equipment and five performer wave lifts that can move in unison with one another or independently in various different configurations.
 Carly Mallenbaum from USA Today called them "tetris stages", because of their changing alignments.
 The main three lifts are 17 ft wide and aligned parallel to them are two other 50 ft lifts.
 Altogether they render the different configurations and shapes to the stage: elevated, flat, criss-cross, diagonal or staircase.
+During the performance, the lifts frequently move in synchronized formations such as zigzags or staircase-like patterns, allowing the stage to continuously change shape throughout the show.

 Additionally, 60 ft above the audience there are three inflatable lightning pods with video projection displays, that also act as bridges.
 When not being used for videos, they descend to connect the main stage with the circular satellite stages and the b-stage, allowing access to the performers to move between them.
+When combined, the structures can form catwalk-like pathways above the audience, enabling Gaga and her dancers to traverse the arena while remaining elevated above the crowd.
 Through these moving platforms and stage, Gaga was able to traverse the entirety of an arena and perform close to the audience.
-The satellite stages also consisted of two 10 ft hydraulic lifts, which raised the singer to join a platform on the b-stage.
+The satellite stages also consisted of two 10 ft hydraulic lifts, which raised Gaga to join a platform on the b-stage.
 Tait also designed a laser lit, heart-shaped piano.
 It was adorned with 44 laser beams, that lit up the arena and sequenced with the keypads on the piano.
 The 1.25-inch acrylic shell piano was enhanced by adding a mix of dichroic filmed polycarbonate fascia, thereby reflecting the beams more.

-Before the tour had started, Gaga talked about the option of playing new songs during the concert series, saying it is "absolutely" her intention to do so.
-However, she later added, that because of the stage set, the possibility is less likely.
-She said that "this show's actually extremely complex and complicated, and the stage is coded with a computer.
-It's intense and the cues all have to be met at a particular time.
-It's high stress and tense backstage to make sure everything happens at the exact moment it's supposed to.
-So, the setlist might change a little bit, but mostly you're coming to see a piece that we've created for you."